RevoU-FSSE-2/week-6-Hananjaya/README.md

 3. Create **package.json**

-   - Create a package.json file containing the description of the application and its dependencies.
+   - Create a package.json file containing the description of the application.

      ![](assets/package.png)